 Academically talented high school students who were current juniors and residents of Pennsylvania at the time of the application deadline could apply to the Governor's School for the Sciences.
 Applicants were asked to demonstrate academic achievement, especially in the sciences and mathematics and a record of pursuing this interest beyond the classroom.

-The state of Pennsylvania, in conjunction with the PGSS Campaign, Inc., provides tuition, room, board, instructional materials and program activities for all participants.
+PGSS Campaign, Inc., with in-kind donation from the Commonwealth of PA, provides tuition, room, board, instructional materials and program activities for all participants.
 Families are responsible for transportation to and from the program and pocket money.
 Students are required to remain in residence for the full 35-day program, including weekends.
 They are expected to arrive promptly for all classes and activities.

 Applications are read by faculty and staff from the Pennsylvania Governor's School for the Sciences.
 Applications are then broken down into Intermediate Unit region groups (geographic), with applications only compared to others in the same group and not to the entire pool.
 Within each region, the selection is based solely on merit.